Beyond the Aquarium

 Black in Marine Science (BIMS) began as a week-long event to highlight and amplify Black voices in STEM after Dr. Tiara Moore Tweeted her hope to see such an event come to life.
 BIMS has since grown into a non-profit that continues to highlight Black voices in marine science and inspire younger generations to join STEM fields.

-Learn more about Dr. Tiara Moore and her work with BIMS at the Aquarium’s free Lowell Lecture Series, where Dr. Moore will be a featured speaker on February 23 at 6:30 p.m at the Simons Theatre.
+Last year, Dr. Moore spoke about her work with BIMS at the Aquarium’s free Lowell Lecture Series at the Simons Theatre.
+Watch her talk in the video below!

 The Climate Justice Alliance’s Black Caucus